• Home

 Skins and hides

-Most of our goatskins com from the Ivory Coast, Africa.
+Most of our goatskins come from the Ivory Coast, Africa.
 The skins are a by-product of goats that are raised for food.
+Some come from Mali, Guinea, Pakistan and other countries.

 Goatskins and cowhides come with hair or without.